Agiless/KPR-Hackathon/README.md

 ## ✨ What Aura Can Do

-✔ **Conversational AI** – Chat with Aura for directions, store info, and promotions.
+✔ Conversational AI – Chat with Aura for directions, store info, and promotions.
-✔ **Visual Product Search** – Upload a product image to find matches inside the mall.
+✔ Visual Product Search – Upload a product image to find matches inside the mall.
-✔ **3D Indoor Navigation** – Interactive map with shortest-path guidance.
+✔ 3D Indoor Navigation – Interactive map with shortest-path guidance.
-✔ **Parking & Service Finder** – Check live availability.
+✔ Parking & Service Finder – Check live availability.
-✔ **SOS Safety System** – Trigger alerts in case of emergencies.
+✔ SOS Safety System – Trigger alerts in case of emergencies.
+✔ Feature Image Rendering – If you buy a shirt, Aura suggests matching accessories, pants, or related products.
+✔ Credit System (Aura Coins) – Users earn coins by leaving genuine reviews (based on majority sentiment).
+These coins can be redeemed for discounts, offers, or even selected products.

 ---